glenncai/php_stripe_payment/README.md

 ### Note:

 * For the path, please always remember to use `_DIR_` for best practice.
 * If something wrong, feel free to check the `log` in stripe offcial website.
+You can find the syntax errors what you write for stripe payment details.